swcarpentry/website/_posts/2016/10/2016-10-29-the-rest-is-yet-to-come.md

 category: ["Opinion"]
 ---

+I co-taught an instructor training workshop earlier this week, then taught a second one on my own a couple of days later.
-I taught or co-taught two instructor training workshops this week, and made some pretty big mistakes in both.
+I made some pretty big mistakes in both:
+I kept interrupting my co-instructor in the first, while in the second,
+I told too too many stories,
+made jokes about hipsters and Javascript programmers when I'd told participants not to belittle people in class, and shut down discussion a couple of times when I had no authority to do so.

-I have another one coming up next week in which I'd like to do better, so I'm going to give myself two sets of three sticky notes each day.
+I have another workshop this week.
+I'd like to do better,
+so I'm going to give myself two sets of three sticky notes each day.
+(Sticky notes are the duct tape of teaching...)
 Each time I stray from the schedule,
 I'll take down one from the first set;
 each time I tell a story,
 I'll take one down from the second.
-It's no guarantee that I'll do better, but *not* keeping track pretty much guarantees that I won't.
+It's no guarantee that I'll do better, but *not* doing something proactively pretty much guarantees that I won't.

-It's never fun to get critical feedback, particularly on something you've been doing for so many years.
+It's never fun to find out that you still have work to do, particularly on something you've been working on for years.
 When it happens,
 I tell myself the same thing as [Ben Orlin](https://mathwithbaddrawings.com/2016/10/19/what-i-tell-myself-after-a-bad-lesson/):